awsdocs/aws-codecommit-user-guide/doc_source/security-iam.md

 ### Using the CodeCommit console<a name="security_iam_id-based-policy-examples-console"></a>

 To access the AWS CodeCommit console, you must have a minimum set of permissions\.
-These permissions must allow you to list and view details about the CodeCommit resources in your AWS account\.
+These permissions must allow you to list and view details about the CodeCommit resources in your Amazon Web Services account\.
 If you create an identity\-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities \(IAM users or roles\) with that policy\.

 To ensure that those entities can still use the CodeCommit console, also attach the following AWS managed policy to the entities\.
 For more information, see [Adding Permissions to a User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*: